tedneward/ProfBlog/content/blog/2025/embrace-change.md

 Setting aside the comedic value in such situations, from a software engineer's perspective, how is this not a deeply embarrassing indictment of our industry?
 Think about it--we will spend weeks or months on writing code to try and keep invalid or incorrect data out of the system, yet when it happens, we shrug it off.
 "That's a data problem, nothing wrong with *my* code," engineers have been wont to say (and hide behind) during post-mortem meetings--assuming, even, that such a meeting takes place after such an error occurs.
 (Spoiler alert: No such meetings ever take place.)
 That's like pilots gathering around a TV to watch a re-enactment of a all-hands-lost plane crash and giggling at the "comedy of errors" the cockpit crew is going through, proudly claiming, "That's never happened on *my* plane!".

 While we computer scientists might try to hide behind the idea that "Well, it's all human error somehow" (which is what the NTSB almost always cites in a plane crash, by the way), but the fact is we've spent little to no time owning the problem, and I think it's high time we should.
+(Keep in mind, in this post I don't really think I have solutions, but the first step to solving any problem is admitting that you have a problem!)

 It's not an easy problem to solve, and Lord knows it's a thankless issue that will never net anyone a Turing Award or Nobel Prize, but when's the last time you applauded when the airplane landed at the airport safely (or, even better, when the maintenance crew comes on board and delays the flight by three hours to replace a sensor in the cockpit)?
 Practicing these sorts of industrial discipline are never exciting or headline-generating, but when you total up the time and energy lost to chasing these kinds of gremlins, not to mention the potential downstream errors from the incorrect data (perhaps Hank's auto insurance policy goes up in cost, or even cancels altogether, because now the insurance company has him listed as a woman driver--because this is Texas, after all, and...), we really need to address this particular elephant in the room.